WCOE Community Engineering Fair

-Over 1500 community members from Lubbock and surrounding areas attended.
+Annually around 1500 community members from Lubbock and surrounding areas attend this exciting event.

-Who: The Lubbock Science Spectrum and Texas Tech University's Edward E. Whitacre Jr.
+The Lubbock Science Spectrum and Texas Tech University's Edward E. Whitacre Jr. College

-College of Engineering partnered to host a community engineering fair in celebration
+of Engineering partner to host a community engineering fair in celebration of National

 Stuntman Steve Wolf Ignites Interest In STEM With 'Science In The Movies' Presentation